kwilkos/cxf/distribution/src/main/release/samples/handlers/README.txt

 Handler Demo
 ============

-This demo shows how JAXWS handlers can be used.
-The server uses a SOAP protocol handler which simply logs incoming and outgoing messages to the console.
+This demo shows how JAX-WS handlers are used.
+The server uses a SOAP protocol handler which logs incoming and outgoing messages to the console.

 The server code registers a handler using the @HandlerChain annotation